exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-1-4.md

-The goal of the active strategy is to grow \\(q_1\\) and \\(r_1\\) as much as possible while being able to take advantage of the exponent milestones too boost from that growth.
+The goal of the active strategy is to grow \\(q_1\\) and \\(r_1\\) as much as possible while being able to take advantage of the exponent milestones too, yeilding a large boost from that growth.
 The active for T2 is on a 50-second cycle between two milestone sets: 10 seconds for exponent priority (Milestones 3 and 4) and 40 seconds for derivative priority (Milestones 1 and 2) .
-You will start a publication with exponent priority as the cost of the variables gained from milestones 3 and 4 are too large for you to get right away.
+You will start a publication with exponent priority as the cost of the variables gained from milestones 1 and 2 are too large for you to get right away.
 When you can afford them, you will start the cycle.
 The full cycle is listed below: